lorenamilian/COP4520_Proj/README.md

 	vcpkg install armadillo
 	vcpkg install openblas
 	vcpkg install ensmallen
+	vcpkg install ftxui

 Install mlpack to C:/mlpack/mlpack (or another folder just be aware that you will have to account for that later)

-Download Visual Studio (not VS Code) - should be free for students
+Download Visual Studio - should be free for students

 Install C++ package (Create new project -> Install more tools and features -> Desktop development with C++ -> Modify

-## To run the code you will need to switch the the Joey-mlpack branch

 Cmake should automatically install and configure the project for you if it is configured correctly on your machine

-You should now be able to hit the green play button to build and run the code
+Open src/terminalInterface.cpp, select "Current Document" from the dropdown at the top of the window, and hit the green play button to build.

-If cmake fails after switching to the Joey-mlpack branch go to Tools->Options->Cmake
+If cmake fails go to Tools->Options->Cmake

 Make sure that "Never use CMake Presets" is selected and hit OK